microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/usercredentialusagedetails.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provides the details of self-service password reset usage for a given tenant.
+Provide the details of self-service password reset usage for a given tenant.
 Details include user information, status of the reset, and the reason for failure.

 ## Methods